-Nagios Log Server (Current Version 1.4.2 )is an expansive log collection and parsing software that allows System and Network Administrators to pool logs from various systems in one centralized location.
+Nagios Log Server is an expansive log collection and parsing software that allows System and Network Administrators to pool logs from various systems in one centralized location.
 It allows for rapid queries and filtering, as well as reporting and real-time data presentation.

 There are 5 main pricing plans available for Nagios Log Server.
 They are as such:

 - 500 mb/day: This plan is free, and has unlimited users, as well as unlimited retention.

 - Single Instance: This plan costs $1,995, and allows for one installation which means failover is not an option.
 The data plan is no longer capped with Single Instance.

 - 2-Instance: This plan costs $4,995, and allows for two separate installations.
 This will allow for redundant data by use of automatic fail-over.
 The two installations can perform load balancing and increase query speeds as well.

 - 4-Instance: This plan costs $6,995, and allows for up to four separate installations.
 It includes all the options listed above, and further increased redundancy and speeds.